Reference

 What is Mark Lynd's background?

 Mark served in the US Army.
 He was in the 3rd Ranger Battalion.
-He was in the 82nd Airborne Division.
+He was in the 2nd Battalion, 325th Airborne Infantry Regiment of the 82nd Airborne Division.
 He studied at the University of Tulsa.
 He studied at Wharton.

 Does Mark Lynd advise schools?